NisithaPadeniya/e20-co542-Panic-Attack-Prediction/README.md

 ___
-# DELETE THIS INSTRUCTIONS AND ADD A SHORT INTRODUCTION ABOUT YOUR PROJECT
+# Panic Attack Detection using Machine Learning and Deep Learning
-This project is Panic Attack Detection System based on physiological signals such as heart rate and breathing speed.
+This is a Panic Attack Detection System based on physiological signals such as heart rate and breathing speed.
 This explores multiple machine learning models and deep learning techniques to classify whether a person is experiencing a panic attack
 ___
 Key Features:
   Exploratory Data Analysis (EDA): Data visualization and preprocessing using pandas, seaborn, and matplotlib.